sigp/anchor/README.md

-# SSV: Rust-based Secret Share Validator Client
+# Anchor: A Secret Share Validator (SSV) Client in Rust

 Open source implantation of the Secret Shared Validator (SSV) protocol, written in Rust and maintained by Sigma Prime.